 There are only eight tents and they’re fitted out in the classic safari style, with wooden decks, raised double beds, and an en-suite bathroom with shower and flushing toilet.
 We’re continually amazed at how much comfort the camp provides, despite being in such a wild and remote location.

 Most days revolve around black rhino tracking, starting in four-wheel drive vehicles then continuing on foot.
-Along the way you’ll see lots of other wildlife and there’s always a beautiful vista in this remote desert.
+Along the way you’ll see lots of other wildlife such as the desert-adapted elephant, mountain zebra, giraffe, predators and even spotted hyaena.
+Birdlife here is prolific and diverse not to mention there’s always a beautiful vista in this remote desert.

 - All tents have a double bed